Skip to content

 • Well-insulated homes are easier to cool and may require slightly less BTU.
 Poorly insulated homes may need up to 50% more cooling power.

-Choosing the Right Size Mini Split for 1500 Square Feet
+What Size Mini Split for 1500 Sq Ft

 To properly cool 1500 square feet with a mini-split system, you'll want to choose a unit with enough capacity for the size of your space.
 For 1500 square feet, a unit with at least 18,000 to 24,000 BTUs should work well for most homes.
 However, there are a few factors to consider: